MarketSquare/SSHLibrary/README.rst

     python setup.py install
     jython setup.py install

-A benefit of using pip is that it automatically installs paramiko and Cryptography_ modules (or PyCrypto_ if paramiko version < 2.0) that SSHLibrary requires on Python.
+A benefit of using pip is that it automatically installs scp, paramiko and Cryptography_ modules (or PyCrypto_ if paramiko version < 2.0) that SSHLibrary requires on Python.